What is Kambo?

 Now, the popularity and use of Kambo as a natural medicine is spreading worldwide.
 As the scientific and medical research into the secretion of the Phyllomedusa Bicolor grows, skilled practitioners are also developing new ways to work with this powerful substance from the Amazonian Rain Forest which allows it to be accessible to almost everyone in a safe and manageable way.
 Not only do we now have a number of different traditional ways to take Kambo but we can also work with the Meridians, the Chakras, Nadis and Marma Points and even the ears – Auricular Kambo.
 Added to this, there are also new techniques to allow people to take Kambo in a way that is gentler on their system but still allows them to enjoy the maximum benefits.
 Kambo is very safe when given by a properly trained practitioner however there are some conditions for which Kambo is contraindicated, including:

-Have serious heart problems.
+Have serious heart problems, bypass, valve replacxement etc

 Are on medication for low blood pressure.

-Have had a brain haemorrhage.
+Have had a stroke or a brain haemorrhage.

 Have an aneurism or blood clots.